-An amaryllis bulb – you can buy them online or at a garden center.
+- An amaryllis bulb – you can buy them online or at a garden center.
 Pick a big one.
 The bigger they are the more stalks they’ll have, which means they’ll produce more blooms.
 Store your bulbs in the crisper draw of your fridge until you are ready to plant them.

-Some potting soil.
+- Some potting soil.

-Here’s what you do…
+Here’s what to do

-Take your pot and fill it about half way with potting soil.
+- Take your pot and fill it about halfway with potting soil.

-Take the bulb, spread out its roots and place it on the soil in the center of the pot.
+- Take the bulb, spread out its roots, and place it on the soil in the center of the pot.

-Hold the bulb whilst you gently place soil all around it, but leave the top 1/3 of the bulb exposed.
+- Hold the bulb whilst you gently place soil all around it, but leave the top 1/3 of the bulb exposed.

-Water and then top the soil with some moss, if you’re using it.
+- Water and then top the soil with some moss, if you’re using it.

-Take the pot and put it in a warm sunny window.
+- Take the pot and put it in a warm sunny window.

-Water the bulb just enough to keep the soil moist and no more.
+- Water the bulb just enough to keep the soil moist and no more.
 Overwatering can cause problems, particularly at the beginning when the bulb is just sprouting.
-If anything err on the side of caution and only water it when the top inch of the soil has dried out.
+If anything, err on the side of caution, and only water it when the top inch of the soil has dried out.
 This is usually just once a week.
 Increase the frequency of watering once the flowers emerge to twice a week.

-Fertilize with a water soluble fertilizer once the stem is growing (not before).
+- Fertilize with a water-soluble fertilizer once the stem is growing (not before).
 A small amount of water-soluble fertilizer every 2 weeks is about the right frequency.

-Once the plant starts to flower and the buds show some color, take it out off the window sill and out of direct sunlight.
+- Once the plant starts to flower and the buds show some color, take it out off the window sill and out of direct sunlight.

 This can be tricky because some amaryllis bulbs take longer to flower than others, but you should allow 6 -8 weeks.
-Planting in mid November usually means you’ll have flowers by Christmas.
+Planting in mid-November usually means you’ll have flowers by Christmas.
 If you want to time them to be in bloom for Thanksgiving or Chanukah just start 6 – 8 weeks before they’re needed.